DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 weaknesses: Agility, Strength, Intuition, Intelligence, Conviction, and Vitality.
 2. Skills are specific to an Attribute.
 Athletics is a Strength skill, but Bluffing is a Conviction skill.
-3. Modifiers reflect a character’s level of expertise given Attribute or Skill domain.
+3. Modifiers reflect a character’s level of expertise given Attribute or Skill domain and add or subtract from the [Difficulty Class](./#making-a-check) of a given check.
-`MISSING`
 4. Face cards retain their value relative to the 10 (J 11; Q 12; K 13; A 14).

 Complete list: